 What’s more fun than a disco-themed 70’s party?
 The decade is all about excess: loud clothing, disco music, and big, feathered hair.
 If you want to host a party that makes the people go back in time, the ‘70s is a fun era to set your party at.
 The ‘70s are big in fashion, decoration, and music with bold patterns, bright colors, and wacky shapes, making it a perfect theme for a fun shindig.

-If you want to plan a ‘70’s themed party, here are some ideas that may help you:
+If you want to plan a ‘70’s themed party, here are some ideas that may help you and you should consider checking out more here to learn about pup hood fashion fads.

 Make sure your guests know your theme from the start by choosing a themed invitation.
 Get groovy with your invitations.
 Anything with disco balls, a funky color palette, and retro-inspired decorations will do.
 Make sure you indicate that on the invitation and ask your guests to go in their best 70s attire!